ChickenProp/chickenprop.github.com/_posts/2026-03-06-pause-ai-protest.md

 * "Pause AI!
 'Cause we don't wanna die!"
 Even better.
 * "Pull the plug!
 Pull the plug!"
 Eh.
 I'd think this was okay, less good than "pause AI" because it's less specific, but fine.
 But it's the name of a group that by this time I thought was kinda dumb, and I didn't want to promote that group, so I didn't join in this chant.
 * "Stop the slop!
 Stop the slop!"
 Nah, slop is not what I'm worried about.
+* "Whose streets? *Our streets!* Whose tech? *Our tech!* Whose future? *Our future!*" I don't know why you're bringing the streets into this / I think I subscribe to a different theory of property ownership than you / okay fine I guess.
+(But I still didn't join in on the "our future" because I was distracted by the other parts.)
 * "CEOs, back in the basement!
 Techbros, back in the basement!"
 Fuck you, assholes.
 * "[Unintelligible - freedom?] for humans!
 Not for clankers!"
 Admittedly this was only one guy, but he shouted it a few times.
 My snap judgment of this guy... look, I don't think this sort of snap judgment is super reliable, and talking this kind of shit about randos (even anonymous ones) feels like not something I want to lean into.
 But I also want to talk about my experience of this protest, and snap judgments I made during it are part of that, so here goes.
 My snap judgment of this guy is some combination of: "if LLMs start walking around in robot bodies, he'll happily take a baseball bat to them" / "he's probably an okay guy as long as he isn't required to treat any member of a group he doesn't like as a moral patient".